anytizer/ocunit/README.md

 but the implementation of OpenCart to run a store.
 Hence, please do not expect a code coverage test for OpenCart.

 OCUnit reads the ACTUAL database configuration values and URLs from within your OpenCart's config.php files to run tests.
-There are few [business rules](ini/config.ini) and configurations you should edit before running the test.
+There are few [business rules](ini/config.ini) and configurations you should edit, to prepare your use.
 Rules may differ as per businesses.
 So, most of the tests are empty.
 But they should self-guide you technically on how to write the tests.

 Some information in this document are drafts only (documented before coding).